Yet another stampede at TDP event in AP, 3 killed | Law-Order

 Expressing shock over the incident, Chief Minister Y S Jagan Mohan Reddy said that the government would stand by the families of the victims.
 In a statement, he ordered swift medical treatment to the injured.

-The government announced Rs 2 lakh ex-gratia to the next of kin of the deceased and Rs 50,000 to those injured in the stampede, according to a CMO press release.

-Health Minister V Rajani alleged that the TDP campaigned for the past 10 days to woo people, assuring distribution of gifts.
+Health Minister V Rajini alleged that the TDP campaigned for the past 10 days to woo people, assuring distribution of gifts.

 Guntur East MLA Mohammad Mustafa squarely blamed Naidu for the incident.